InterstellarScience/Personal-Quantum-Lab/FSO_QKD_Simulator/README.md

 A simulator for quantum key distribution over terrestrial and satellite free-space optical channels.

 !!!
-Status: This project is currently under active development. !!!  -> Once the project is finished, I am going to reupload my whole FSO QKD file in case I forgot to edit the update version, so that I am not missing anything.
+Status: This project is currently under active development but the current version is working as intended as a simple simulator.
+To use it: simply run the experiment in the main.py file.
+If you want to change some parameters, you can do so in the config.py file. !!!

 ## Development Status

 The simulator is currently under active development.
+Explanation of physics and implementation comes later.

 ### Implemented